 We’re Ready to Build a Zero-Waste World

 Six groundbreaking ideas to upcycle, recycle and reuse waste in construction have been chosen to compete in the Circular Construction Challenge, initiated by the Danish philanthropic association Realdania.
-We are looking for Danish and international businesses, startups, organizations, waste suppliers, researchers etc. to join one of the 6 finalist teams.
+Danish and international businesses, startups, organizations, waste suppliers, researchers etc. have now joined one of the 6 finalist teams.

 Learn more about the six finalists and their ideas below.

 Six great ideas have been selected among all applications